cryptophonic/cardano-devnet/README.md

 # Cardano Devnet

 This repository creates a completely local Cardano network that runs only on the development machine, with average block times that can be specified as a number of seconds from the command line.
-It has been built to work as a submodule under the [Jambhala](https://github.com/iburzynski/jambhala) framework.
+It has been built to work as a submodule under the [Jambhala](https://github.com/iburzynski/jambhala) framework, but the devnet and monitor scripts will work as standalone utilities as well.

 There are several additional features included in addition to a locally running node: